Skip to main content

 Break up the time

 Babies only need to do one or two minutes of tummy time at a time to start out, and they can work up to longer sessions as they get older.
 Don’t put an infant on the floor for half an hour right out of the gate.
-You can do two-minute sessions, then three minutes, then five.
-They never need to go longer than 10 minutes even when they’re older.
+You can do 2-minute sessions, then 3 minutes, then 5 minutes.
 Every minute on their tummies helps their strength, and you can do these sessions multiple times a day so they all add up to 15 or more minutes per day.

 Do tummy time on you